monjurulkarim/DSTA/README.md

 ### 1. Setup Python Environment

-The code is implemented with `Python=3.7.4` and `PyTorch=1.0.0` with `CUDA=10.0.130` and `cuDNN=7.6.3`.
+The code is implemented and tested with `Python=3.7.9` and `PyTorch=1.2.0` with `CUDA=10.2`.
 We highly recommend using Anaconda to create virtual environment to run this code.
 Please follow the following installation dependencies strictly:
 ```shell
 # create python environment
 conda create -n py37 python=3.7